martinjc/cmt112/content/part-1/responsive-css/responsive-css-2.md

 -   [A complete guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - A complete guide to CSS Grid
 -   [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - A complete guide to FlexBox
+-   [Grid by Example](https://gridbyexample.com/examples/) - a useful site with examples of how to use CSS Grid

 ### Videos